 What have been the main steps in your professional life thus far?

-What is the current situation of Post-Docs in CliSAP?
+What is the current situation of women in the climate sciences?

-What would you do with a million Euros for your research?
+What would you do with an additional million Euros for your research?

 What do you think is the role of science within society?

 To generate knowledge - as the basis for innovation, but nevertheless simply as knowledge.
 And to communicate the insights to society, along with the relevant uncertainties.
 For me, science ends where judging uncertainties and decision-making - i.e., politics - begins.

 Is there a politicization of climate science?

 Yes.
 And I think it is important that some scientists actively participate in the political process - and also communicate regularly with the media.
 What I do find essential is that we should make a clear distinction between scientific findings, and political strategy or personal opinion.